jwiegley/emacs-async/README.md

                  (async-get proc)))

-If you don't want to use a callback, and you don't care about any return value form the child process, pass the `ignore' symbol as the second argument (if you don't, and never call `async-get', it will leave *emacs* process buffers hanging around):
+If you don't want to use a callback, and you don't care about any return value form the child process, pass the `'ignore` symbol as the second argument (if you don't, and never call `async-get`, it will leave *emacs* process buffers hanging around):

     (async-start